Tyson Kidd and Cesaro: History

 Kidd and Cesaro performing the Cesaro Swing/Dropkick combination.

 Cesaro and Tyson Kidd first teamed on the December 1, 2014, episode of Raw during a tag team gauntlet match, where they were eliminated by The Usos.
 In January 2015, the pairing became an official alliance, informally adopting the name “The Brass Ring Club.”
 The duo earned several victories over Los Matadores and aligned with Adam Rose in a short-lived storyline feud with The New Day.
 At the Royal Rumble, Kidd and Cesaro defeated New Day members Big E and Kofi Kingston on the kickoff show.

 At Fastlane on February 22, 2015, Kidd and Cesaro defeated The Usos to win the WWE Tag Team Championship.
 They retained the championship in a rematch the following night on Raw after Natalya, serving as their ringside ally, caused a disqualification.
 The pair successfully defended the titles at WrestleMania 31 in a fatal four-way tag team match involving The Usos, Los Matadores, and The New Day.

 Kidd and Cesaro lost the titles to The New Day at Extreme Rules on April 26.
 At Payback, they had an unsuccessful two-out-three falls title rematch.
 The duo also competed in a tag team Elimination Chamber match for the titles at Elimination Chamber on May 31, where they were eliminated fourth.

 On June 7, WWE announced that Kidd had suffered a serious neck and spinal injury during a dark match with Samoa Joe.
-The injury sidelined him indefinitely, and Kidd later confirmed his retirement on June 29, 2017.
+The injury sidelined him indefinitely, and Kidd later confirmed his retirement on June 29, 2017, effectively putting an end to the team.
 He subsequently transitioned into a backstage producer role with WWE.
-Kidd’s retirement effectively brought an end to the team.